-Very good agreement is found between the calculated values of neutron flux in the mesh voxels.
-The statistical error is below 5% across the majority of the model and for these voxels, the maximum % deviation in neutron flux in any one voxel is 4% with all data points lying in the bounds of uncertainty.
+Very good agreement is seen between the calculated values of neutron flux in the mesh voxels.
+The statistical error is below 5% across the majority of the model.
 Only in the deepest shielded regions such as the vacuum vessel and center of the TF coil winding pack does the error exceed 50%, results for which the MCNP user manual instructs should be ignored.
 This demonstrates the efficiency of the Serpent weight window generator in achieving global uniform convergence across the entire problem space in a complex fusion reactor problem.